CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/how does the mcp work.md

 2. Copy the `bin` and `resources` folders from `%APPDATA%/.minecraft` into the `jars` folder
 3. Run `decompile.bat`
 4. A `src/minecraft` and `src/minecraft_server` folder will be created
 5. Have fun jarmodding.
-Use `startclient.bat` and `startserver.bat` to play.
+Use `recompile.bat` to rebuild and `startclient.bat`/`startserver.bat` to play.
 6. When you are done, run `reobfuscate.bat`
 7. Collect the classes from `reobf/minecraft` and `reobf/minecraft_server`, package them into a jar, and distribute your jarmod